 28:50: How Noah discovered Mister Rogers was “a warlock who speaks toddler.”

 30: At one point Mr. Rogers’ estate said there will “never ever be a Mister Rogers movie.”

 34:10: Where the Mister Rogers sniper urban myth came from.

-A Beautiful Day in the Neighborhood is in theaters now and is available in video on demand.
+A Beautiful Day in the Neighborhood is now available on demand.